djobbo/corehalla/README.md

 #### .fetchRankings(options)
 > *Uses One Brawlhalla API Call*

-Returns an array of rankings ordered and paginated 50 at a time.
+Retrieves an array of rankings ordered and paginated 50 at a time.

 **Options**